Functional Skills Teacher Assessed Grade Guidance

 6 principles of Teacher Assessed Grades (TAGs) for Functional Skills

 The Federation of Awarding Bodies (FAB) has published an approach to Functional Skills (legacy and reform) agreed by all awarding organisations who offer these qualifications.
-This confirms the principles for TAG arrangements, learner eligibility, and guidance on the evidence requirements.
+This confirms the principles for Teacher Assessed Grade (TAG) arrangements, learner eligibility, and guidance on the evidence requirements.
 Please see the full guidance from FAB here.

-Principles of any teacher assessed grade arrangement for Functional Skills:
+Principles of any TAG arrangement for Functional Skills:

 - Live testing will continue as this is the preferred method of assessment for Functional Skills.
 This testing could take place face-to-face or using adaptations such as being delivered remotely.

-- Centres must investigate all live testing and adaptation options before approaching their awarding organisation with an application for a Functional Skills teacher assessed grade.
+- Centres must investigate all live testing and adaptation options before approaching their awarding organisation with an application for a Functional Skills TAG.
 Centres will need to evidence how all options have been explored and exhausted for each learner.

-- As live testing should be the primary method of awarding, and teacher assessed grades should only be requested when centres can clearly demonstrate learners are assessment ready, unable to access an assessment safely, and as a ‘last resort’, centres should not request to submit teacher assessed grades for whole cohorts.
+- As live testing should be the primary method of awarding, and TAGs should only be requested when centres can clearly demonstrate learners are assessment ready, unable to access an assessment safely, and as a ‘last resort’, centres should not request to submit teacher assessed grades for whole cohorts.

 - Learner eligibility will be determined by criteria clearly defined by the awarding organisations, in line with policy positions from the DfE, which centres must follow.